anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Pricing:

 Enterprise is double as standard, and it's paid per user per month.
 Extra Spice capacity can be acquired too.
-Enterprise includes encryption at rest and microsoft AD integration.
+Enterprise includes encryption at rest with AWS managed key and microsoft AD integration.

 ML: